Board Members, Are You Paying Attention?

 How does one read the tea leaves to know when a hospital is in trouble?
 I have six factors for you, courtesy of Moody's Investors Service.

+Most of this stuff is just ordinary blocking and tackling, but when major financial blowups happen, hindsight often shows that multiple blocks were missed and multiple tackles were broken.
 The report comes out as many observers see clouds on the financial horizon in general and for healthcare in particular.
-Of the 17 rated defaults that have happened in the past 37 years, 10 happened before 2000 and seven have happened since then, indicating a modest increase in defaults.
+Of the 17 rated defaults that have happened in the past 37 years, 10 occurred before 2000 and seven have happened since then, indicating a modest increase in defaults recently.
+Growing challenges to the industry, according to the report, include rising capital investment and potential Medicare reimbursement cuts.

 Often, rating agencies provide good early warning of investments going bad.
 But those warnings trickle out in the form of downgrades and outlook revisions.
 That's why rating agencies are there, after all--but ask those who got burned on collateralized debt obligations in the financial markets last summer whether the rating agencies provided enough warning?